alsabaj/reward_system/README.md

 </ul>

 ### Rewards
-Each customer reward has 'reward_points', 'is_expired' and 'expiry_date'.
+Each reward record has 'reward_points', 'is_expired' and 'expiry_date'.

 'reward_points' represents the amount of points earned from a completed order.